qojulia/QuantumOptics.jl-documentation/src/quantumsystems/manybody.md

 end
 ```

 Of course we still need a way to relate operators defined in the single particle description to equivalent many-body operators.
-For an arbitrary additive single particle operator ``\sum_i x_i`` this connection is given by
+For an arbitrary additive single particle operator ``\sum_n x_n`` this connection is given by

 ```math
     X = \sum_{ij} a_i^\dagger a_j